joetifa2003/weaver/paper/main.typ

 == Truthy and Falsy Values

-Weaver boolean operators work with boolean expressions `true` and `false` as well as any other value in the language.
+Weaver's boolean operators work with the boolean values `true` and `false`, as well as any other value in the language.
 Values that are considered "falsy" are `nil`, `error`, and `false`.
 Everything else is "truthy".

 The `||` operator returns the first "truthy" value, and `&&` returns the first "falsy" value.